GalateeM/Flop/FlOpEDT/TTapp/TTConstraints/doc/en/GroupsLunchBreak.md

 - lunch_length :

 ### Description
-This constraint ensures that groups {groups} have a break for lunch (or not) of at least twenty minutes between {start_time} and {end_time} on {week_days}
+This constraint ensures that groups {groups} have a break for lunch (or anything else) of at least twenty minutes between {start_time} and {end_time} on {week_days}

 ### Example :